 So with technology changing, more women working, and the busier lives that we live, do we need different skills to be a modern homemaker?

 The answer is YES!

-The skills that we need are not hard, they're quite simple and with a little bit of practice, implementation, and discipline you too will have these skills down in no time.
+The skills that we need are not hard and with a little bit of practice, implementation, and discipline you too will have these skills down in no time.